 Sunday evening, done with dinner with her old friend from high school, was the perfect time to stop by and say hello to another.
 She given thought to calling first, and she would have, `cept all she had was an address given to her by Mavis four months ago.
 She didn’t ask how Mavis knew where to find him, just accepted it and sent him an invitation to her college graduation.

-She parked out in front, picked up her gift she’d wrapped for him and made her way up the side walk leading to his home, careful not to trip over feet as she maneuvered around the large slabs of stone that were placed on top of each other to form a walkway.
-Interesting was her thought of G’s home, followed by it was so him, modern.
-Stone of half of it, the part facing the front and the side was lass, large glass squares, opaque so you couldn’t see in.
+She parked in the drive, picked up her gift for him and made her way up the side walk leading to his home, careful not to trip over feet as she maneuvered around the large slabs of stone that were placed on top of each other to form a walkway.
+Interesting she thought of G’s home and its modern design.
+Stone of half of it, the part facing the front and the side was made of large opaque glass.
 Was he home?
-The answer was yes if the light behind the glass was an indication.
-She hoped he was alone.
+The answer was yes if the muffled light behind the glass was an indication.
+She also hoped he was alone.

 She’d dressed well.
 Unlike her child hood’s love of jeans and t-shirts, the adult Sydney preferred dresses that showcased her figure and with her hair, free and full, falling softly around on her head, bouncing with the force of her steps, she could make quite the impression.
-Had made quite the impression on a bunch of young boys in college.
+Had made quite the impression on a bunch of young men in college.
 Of her ability to attract the male gaze she was sure of.
-She rang the doorbell and waited.
+She rang the doorbell.

 “Surprise,” She said, when it opened.
-Dang she thought, was life always going to be good for him?.
-Relaxed he appeared in his athletic shorts and a faded Rice University’s t-shirt.
-The same handsome dude.
-Muscle had thickened, filling out the slim boyhood body her young girl had grown up admiring.
-He’d changed, but only in a good way.
+Dang she thought, was life always going to be good for him?
+Good thing she dropped her crush or she’d have a problem on her hands as G had changed, and only in a good way.
+Relaxed in athletic shorts and a faded Rice University’s t-shirt, he was the same handsome dude from her youth.
+Dark thick hair, and brown eyed, tallness.
+His muscles had thickened, filling out the slim boyhood body her young girl had grown up admiring.

 “Sydney King,” He said, his smile wide as he looked her over.

 “Sure.”
-She said, resisting the urge to stare at him and the inside of his home.
-So gorgeous and male was both the man and his inside living space.
-Wood, dark, tiled flooring and so many windows, floor to ceiling squares shaped glass overlooking the plain grass backyard.
+She said, scanning him and his home as she entered it, and resisting the urge to stare.
+So, gorgeous and male was both the man and his inside living space.
+Wood, dark, tiled flooring and so much light, which meant windows, everywhere, and her view was limited to the foyer, but yeah it was nice in here.

-He closed the door behind her, gave her the once over from head toe and back up, which for some reason he didn’t try to hide and okay she thought surprised and more than a little unsure what to make of it.
+He closed the door behind her, giving her the once over from head toe, which for some reason he didn’t try to hide.

 “To say hello?” he said.

 “I do,” she said, smiling.
-“Which was why I wanted to stop by to personally thank you for helping me to reach them.”
+“Which was why I wanted thank you personally for helping me reach them.”

-“You’re welcome.
+“You’re welcome again.
 Congratulations.”
-He said, smiling, shaking his head, before he tore open the gift wrapping, letting it fall to the floor as he worked to free the contents.
+He said, smiling, shaking his head, before he tore open the gift wrapping, letting it fall to the floor.
 He smiled as he stared at a picture of her, dressed in her cap and gown, one hand outstretched toward the dean, accepting her diploma.
+“Thank you.”
+He said.

-“Your first kid though college, huh.” she said, into his neck, arms around his waist, and she could feel the old familiar pull that she always felt around him.
-What was it about this dude?
+“Your first kid though college, huh.”
+She said, into his neck, arms around his waist, and she could feel the old familiar pull that she always felt around him.

 “Something like that,” he said, chuckling, releasing her.